nagueva/aura/README.md

 **Aura** is a sleek and minimalist theme designed to elevate your [muOS](https://muos.dev) experience.
 Featuring a blurred background image, refined iconography and a nice typography, it brings a modern touch to your handheld gaming world.

+## Installation

+1. Download `Aura.zip` from the [releases page](https://github.com/nagueva/aura/releases).
+2. Move the `.zip` file to your device within the `MUOS/theme` folder.
+4. Activate the theme in muOS settings.
+5. Enjoy!

 ## Screenshots

 ### Main screen